 Image credit: silviarita on Pixabay / CC0 Public Domain

-Next year I’ll get an artificial tree on the Third Day of Christmas.
-I’m will still put nicely decorated gift boxes under my tree, and fill those with groceries to give away.
-I feel better about doing that as a Christmas tradition than overspending on Christmas fluff.
+Instead, for next year I’ll get an artificial tree on the Third Day of Christmas when secular stores start their post-Christmas sales.
+Sometimes you’ll be able to get items priced down by 75%.
+I will still put these nicely decorated gift boxes under my tree, and fill those with groceries to give away.